Air-Fryer Brussels Sprouts

 • Brussels sprouts are pretty dense, so the smaller variety tends to work a bit better for air frying.

-• They will cook quicker and be more tender inside.
+• They will cook quickly and be more tender inside.

-• If your sprouts are larger just cut them in quarters.
+• If your sprouts are larger, just cut them into quarters.

 small brussel sprouts on a wooden cutting board with a glass bowl filled with sprouts in the background